We recently spent a week at sea onboard MSC Preziosa sailing the Northern Europe route.

 - There was cake for breakfast and that made me happy

-- It gets very busy.
-I found that a bit overwhelming.
+- It gets very busy and I found that a bit overwhelming.
 Also highlighted that at times, your cruise experience will only be as good as the manners of your fellow cruisers.

 - On the plus side, loads of fresh fruit and salad available all day, every day.